Search

 About Sparke Helmore

 We’ve come a long way since our doors first opened in the Hunter in 1882.
-We’ve had an office in Sydney since the ‘60s and we recently opened our ninth office in Darwin.
+We’ve had an office in Sydney since the ‘60s and we recently opened our tenth office in Cairns.

 We cover six key areas of law – Corporate & Commercial, Commercial Insurance, Government, Property Environment & Finance, Statutory Lines of Insurance and Workplace – with more than 30 specialised areas of expertise.
 We’re a truly national, full service and proudly Australian firm that delivers results through deep collaboration with our clients.
 Wherever our clients need us, that’s where we’ll be.